AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 “What must I do to save my city?” he asked the oracle.

-The oracle’s eyes glazed over, and her voice became deep and resonant.
+The oracle’s eyes glazed over, and her voice deepened and resonated.

 O men of Athens, hearken to my rede: